 “I am here.”
 That’s nice, but look where I am.

 You know the rest.
 Peter overcomes his shock and answers Jesus’ invitation to see something different, to share Jesus’ world and walk to him, and with him, on the water.
 Peter does so.
 (Apatheia, by the way, is our destiny too, not just a divine attribute forever out of reach and beyond comprehension.)
 When the object of Peter’s focus is no longer Jesus but Archimedes, Peter sinks.
-He becomes subject ‘to’ creation rather than subject ‘of’ creation.
+He becomes, let us say, subject to creation rather than a subject of creation.

 How—pray tell—does Jesus rescue Peter?
 Does Jesus share Peter’s plight?
 Does Peter take a passibilist line and insist that since Jesus can’t sink, or doesn’t first sink to demonstrate his shared vulnerability to drowning, that Jesus is disqualified from rescuing him?
 Does Peter complain about being rescued from drowning by someone whom the waves cannot engulf?
-Many passibilist objections proceed along such lines, as if wanting Jesus to be a lifeguard who though he has superior training and swimming ability is nevertheless at risk in all the ways we are at risk and on that basis alone is able to rescue us.
+Many passibilist objections proceed along such lines.
+Jesus is to be a lifeguard who, though he has superior training and swimming abilities, is nevertheless at risk in all the ways we are at risk.
 But to be pulled out of our drowning peril by someone walking on water?
 Walking on the very water in which we’re drowning?
 Many find this unacceptable, even offensive.
-But if apatheia – understood as God’s uncreated, triune beatitude – comes to us transcendently within our chaotic storms, what good reason is there to object if it comes walking upon the surface of our suffering rather than as subjected to its engulfing chaos?
+I apatheia – understood as God’s uncreated, triune beatitude – comes to us transcendently within our chaotic storms, what good reason is there to object if it comes walking upon the surface of our suffering rather than as subjected to its engulfing chaos?